Ross Brawn

-Teams with Brawn in an essential role have won 8 constructors' championships and 8 drivers' championships in total.

 Early life and family

 Brawn was born in Ashton-under-Lyne, Lancashire, England.
 He became interested in engineering during his early years, often visiting Belle Vue Stadium to watch various forms of motor racing.
-He moved south aged 11 as his father took a job near Reading, Berkshire and he subsequently attended Reading School in the town.

-In 1971 he was taken on as a mechanical craft apprentice by the United Kingdom Atomic Energy Authority at its Atomic Energy Research Establishment in Harwell, Oxfordshire, where he qualified as an instrument mechanic.
+He moved south aged 11 as his father took a job near Reading, Berkshire, and he subsequently attended Reading School in the town.
+In 1971, he was taken on as a mechanical craft apprentice by the United Kingdom Atomic Energy Authority at its Atomic Energy Research Establishment in Harwell, Oxfordshire, where he qualified as an instrument mechanic.
 He went on to start an HNC in Mechanical Engineering, still funded by Harwell.
-Living in Reading he found an advertisement for Frank Williams Grand Prix, which were based in Reading at that time; he was interviewed by Patrick Head.
+Living in Reading, he found an advertisement for Frank Williams Grand Prix, which were based in Reading at that time; he was interviewed by Patrick Head.
 Williams were looking for a milling machinist which was one of the skills he learnt at Harwell.

 Brawn lives in Stoke Row, near Henley-on-Thames.
 In his spare time he enjoys gardening, fishing and listening to music.
-In 2006 Brawn received an honorary degree of Doctor of Engineering (DEng) from Brunel University for his services to motorsport.
+In 2006, Brawn received an honorary degree of Doctor of Engineering (DEng) from Brunel University for his services to motorsport.
 On 18 November 2011, Brawn received a second honorary doctorate from Heriot-Watt University.
-He is married to Jean.

 Career

 His career in motorsport began in 1976 when he joined March Engineering in the town of Bicester as a milling machine operator.
-Soon afterwards he joined their Formula 3 racing team as a mechanic.
-Brawn was hired by Sir Frank Williams in 1978 as a machinist for the newly formed Williams team.
+Soon afterwards, he joined their Formula 3 racing team as a mechanic.
+Brawn was hired by Frank Williams in 1978 as a machinist for the newly formed Williams team.
 He quickly moved up through the ranks, working in the R&D department with Frank Dernie and as an aerodynamicist in the team's wind tunnel.